ovh/docs/pages/cloud/private-cloud/nsx_configurer_le_edge_firewall/guide.en-gb.md

 ![Rule](images/en03rule.png){.thumbnail}

-*by default, rules have any as source and destination, meaning it encompasses all traffic. it is best practices to avoid broad targets to avoid security issues.*
+*by default, rules have "Any" as source and destination, meaning it encompasses all traffic. it is best practices to avoid broad targets to avoid security issues.*

 Name the rule by clicking the field.
 ID and Type fields are automatically populated.